therealahrion/Audio-Modification-Library/README.md

 	- Various script fixes and improvements
 	- Fix cache system installs
 	- Added support for supersu bindsbin mode
+	- Moved scripts to post-fs-data for magisk installs, fixes some issues such as AM3D white screen on compatible devices

 v2.0
 	- Massive installer and script overhaul